CrossOriGenes/Noteify/README.md

 ## Getting Started
 This repository aims to assist you in beginning work on a JERN stack application for web deployment with a solid file structure as a foundation.

 Since this project will hold both the client application and the server application there will be node modules in two different places.
-First run `npm install` from the root.
-After this you will run `npm run-script install-all` from the root.
-From now on run this command anytime you want to install all modules again.
-This is a script we have defined in package.json.
+After downloading this project file extract the root folder, navigate to the path in terminal:
+- Command Prompt for Windows
+- Terminal for Mac
+- Bash for Linux, or
+- press _**Ctrl + `**_ in VScode to open its own terminal window.

+run `npm install` from both the directives seperately and the node modules folder alongwith all other dependencies gets installed automatically.
+Now run `npm start` from both the client and server to launch the development.

 ## Available Scripts